userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide.md

 #### R1 Arm Pose Control - Coming Soon

-R1 Arm Pose Control is a ROS Package for controlling arm movement to target arm ee frame, and it can be brought up by
+R1 Arm Pose Control is a ROS package for controlling arm movement to the target end effector (ee) frame.
+It can be launched using the following command:

 ```bash
 roslaunch mobiman r1_arm_pose_control.launch